ChiranjeeviDudi/IPL_Data_Analysis-using-SQL-and-PowerBI/README.md

             Connecting PostgreSQl to PowerBI for further process like building Dashboards.
 PowerBI   : After connecting to the PostgreSQL following steps were performed

-Load tables to Transform the Data : Data cleaning like removing irreavant data like null values,duplicate values, formatting the data etc.
+Loading tables to Transform the Data : Data cleaning like removing irreavant data like null values,duplicate values, formatting the data etc.
-Data modelling : In this operation we build certain relations through the primary key in the(Fact Table) to the foreign keys in the (Dimension Tables).
+Data modelling : Building relations through the primary key in the(Fact Table) to the foreign keys in the (Dimension Tables).
-Data Processing : Building certain DAX measures by the tables data as per requirements.p
+Data Processing : Performing certain DAX measures by the tables data as per requirements.